-You must answer "Yes" to all five following criteria in order to apply: ☐ Is your organization based in Ocean County and in existence and providing public programming for at least two years prior to application? ☐ Is your organization incorporated in the State of New Jersey as a non-profit organization or a unit of local government or an institution of higher education? \square If you are a non-profit organization, are you current with your 990 filing and do you have an IRS Letter of Tax Exempt status for Section 501(c) 3? ☐ Is your organization actively seeking to serve a wide, general public audience? ☐ Does your organization have a current Ocean County Vendor #?
+You must answer "Yes" to all five following criteria in order to apply:

+□ Is your organization based in Ocean County and in existence and providing public programming for at least two years prior to application?

+□ Is your organization incorporated in the State of New Jersey as a non-profit organization or a unit of local government or an institution of higher education?

+□ If you are a non-profit organization, are you current with your 990 filing and do you have an IRS Letter of Tax Exempt status for Section 501(c) 3 or 501(c) (19)?

+□ Is your organization actively seeking to serve a wide, general public audience?

+Do you have a current Ocean County Vendor Number?